 - larger quantities on request

-- Má jiāo is the Szechuan pepper, excellent for use in wok, braise and stew dishes from Chinese Szechuan cuisine
+- Má jiāo is the Sichuan pepper excellent for use in stir-fries, braises and stews from the Chinese Szechuan cuisine

-- use Szechuan pepper sparingly, and choose to use the berries whole or ground
+- use Sichuan pepper sparingly, and choose to use the berries whole or ground

-- allow the Szechuan to absorb moisture well, so that the taste and sharpness integrate optimally
+- allow the Szechuan to absorb good moisture, so that the taste and sharpness integrate optimally

-- keep your szechuan pepper in closed packaging
+- store your szechuan pepper in closed packaging

 - preferably store in a dark, dry and cool place